nostradomus/JSON_treeview_generator/README.md

 #### Building the treeview with recursion

-The recursive function which will output the treeview takes to arguments :
+The standard recursive function which will output the treeview takes to arguments :
  - $dict : the dictionary/collection/array with the key/value pairs to process
  - $level : the branch depth-level of the root element of $dict